Code of Student Conduct

 The primary responsibility for managing the classroom environment, whether in-person or online, rests with the faculty.
 Students who engage in any unlawful acts or behaviors which result in disruption of a class, may be directed by the faculty member or University Police to leave the class for the remainder of the class period.
-If a disruptive student refuses to leave when the faculty member tells him or her to do so, the faculty member should leave the classroom and call University Police to remove the student.
-This provision regarding classroom behavior is not to be used to punish students with differing academic interpretations of course content, but to address behavior that is disruptive within the educational environment, including impact to other students.
+If a disruptive student refuses to leave when the faculty member tells them to do so, the faculty member should call University Police to remove the student.
+This provision regarding classroom behavior is not to be used to punish students with differing academic interpretations of course content or viewpoint, but to address behavior that is disruptive within the educational environment, including impact to other students.

-7.3 Misconduct by a student or a student group/organization occurring within university housing should be reported to University Housing.
+7.2 Misconduct by a student or a Student Group/Organization occurring within university housing should be reported to University Housing.

-7.3 Unless otherwise prohibited by law, persons wishing to withdraw a report of misconduct against a student or student group/organization must do so in writing.
-The university specifically reserves the right to pursue charges against a student or student group/organization for violations of the Code that threaten the safety or well-being of the campus community, constitute violent behavior as defined in NCSU REG04.05.02 – Campus/Workplace Violence Prevention and Management, or any other behavior that adversely affects the university or its educational programs or mission.
+7.3 Unless otherwise prohibited by law, persons wishing to withdraw a report of misconduct against a student or Student Group/Organization must do so in writing.
+The university specifically reserves the right to pursue charges against a student or Student Group/Organization for violations of the Code that threaten the safety or well-being of the campus community, constitute violent behavior as defined in NCSU REG04.05.02 – Campus/Workplace Violence Prevention and Management, or any other behavior that adversely affects the university or its educational programs or mission.

 All members of the University community, students, faculty and other employees, have the responsibility to report academic misconduct to the appropriate authority.

-Definitions regarding academic misconduct are set forth in writing in order to give students general notice of prohibited conduct.
-They should be read broadly and are not designed to define academic misconduct in exhaustive terms.
+Definitions regarding Academic Misconduct are set forth in writing in order to give students general notice of prohibited conduct.
+They should be read broadly and are not designed to define Academic Misconduct in exhaustive terms.
 Attempts to commit acts prohibited by the Code may also be addressed through the conduct process.
 If a student is in doubt regarding any matter relating to the standards of academic integrity in a given course or on a given assignment, that student must consult with the faculty member responsible for the course before presenting the work.

 8.1 Aiding and Abetting